seanrioux/user-story-examples/rideshare.md

 ## Rate my ride

-As a commuter, I want to rate my ride, so that I can provide feedback on my experience
+_As a commuter, I want to rate my ride, so that I can provide feedback on my experience_ {: .fs-4 }

 ```
 Feature: Rate ride